fergalquinn77/project2_t2/README.md

 ## Features

 - Homepage
-    - In order to start the game, the user is asked for their nameon the [homepage](assets/images/game-homepage.jpg).
+    - In order to start the game, the user is asked for their name on the [homepage](assets/images/game-homepage.jpg).
 - Instructions on how to play
-    - After entering their name, the user is asked whether they would like to [learn about the game or play now](assets/images/step2.jpg).
-If they would like instructions, they are firstly presented with those relating to the [standard game](assets/images/learn-more.jpg) and then those relating to the [difficult version](assets/images/learn-difficult.JPG)
+    - After inputting their name, the user is asked whether they would like to [learn about the game or play now](assets/images/step2.jpg).
+If they would like instructions, they are firstly presented with those relating to the [standard game](assets/images/learn-more.jpg) and then those relating to the [difficult version](assets/images/learn-difficult.JPG).

 - Playing the game
     - When the user selects 'Play Now', they are brought to a [game settings page](assets/images/game-settings-page.jpg), where they can choose the number of moves and then the level of difficulty.
-    - Once the users [chooses a move](assets/images/game-playing-area.jpg), the computer randomly chooses a moves and both moves are recorded on the scoreboard.
+    - Once the users [chooses a move](assets/images/game-playing-area.jpg), the computer randomly chooses a move and both moves are recorded on the scoreboard.

 - The Scoreboard
     - There is a scoreboard that records the score of the game.
-When the game finsihes, the user is displayed with a [message](assets/images/game-over.jpg) indicating who won the game.
+When the game finishes, the user is displayed with a [message](assets/images/game-over.jpg) indicating who won the game.

 [Back to top](<#contents>)